 As many now know, augmenting the calves with implants is very common in my practice and I am likely the plastic surgeon who performs the bulk of these procedures in Canada, along with pectoral, hip, and buttock augmentation, and all types of facial implants.
 When discussing calf augmentation, we have implants to both improve the muscular look of one’s calves and/or to augment the entire inner lower legs in patients with thin lower legs and/or with a bowed-legged look.

 Yet, CALF REDUCTION is a relatively frequent request in my office, most often by women.

-One has to determine if the hypertrophy is fat, muscles, bone or a combination of the above.
-Assuming there is indeed extra amount of fatty tissue, one can safely undergo liposuction of the lower legs.
-This is performed with smaller-than-average cannula.
-Tumescence-assisted liposuction is used.
-I like to place my incisions on the sides (ankles and knees) as to make them the least visible possible.
-We, plastic surgeons, must be very meticulous and attentive as this area is sensitive to getting “cannula tracts” as the lower legs, unlike other parts of the body, do not have two defined layers of fat (deep and superficial) but rather a single one.
-That is why I like to use our small 2 and 3mm cannula and the older but safer SAL (suction-assisted) liposuction system.
-This is also why many plastic surgeons won’t do this procedure as it requires much attention and meticulous care (i.e. it is not a fast surgery).
+Calf reduction surgery, in the U.S. and Canada, involves a specialized type of liposuction.
+First, I must determine if the hypertrophy is fat, muscle, bone, or a combination of the above.
+Assuming there is indeed extra fatty tissue, one can safely undergo liposuction of the lower legs.
+I reduce the calves by performing tumescence-assisted liposuction with a smaller than average cannula.
+I like to place my incisions on the sides (ankles and knees) to make the tiny scars as least visible as possible.
+We, plastic surgeons, must be very meticulous and attentive as these areas are sensitive to developing “cannula tracts” because the lower legs—unlike other parts of the body—do not have 2 defined layers of fat (deep and superficial), but instead have just a single layer.
+For greatest precision, I like to use our small 2- and 3-mm cannulas and the older but safer SAL (suction-assisted) liposuction system.
+Many plastic surgeons won’t do this procedure as it requires significant attention and meticulous care (i.e., it is not a fast surgery).

 Dr. Marc DuPéré, aesthetic plastic surgeon